Lafayette Morehouse: History

-The findings of their social experiments were initially presented as courses under the auspices of the Institute of Human Abilities.
-In 1977 the State of California adopted laws to encourage and regulate new educational institutions, and More University was created as a DBA of Lafayette Morehouse Inc., a for-profit corporation that had been formed in 1972.
+The group initially offered courses under the title "Institute of Human Abilities."
+In 1997, More University was created as a DBA of Lafayette Morehouse Inc., a for-profit corporation that had been formed in 1972.
 More University was authorized to grant bachelor of humanities degrees, master's degrees in communication, as well as doctoral degrees in lifestyles and sensuality, with the faculty drawn from senior members of the group.
-It completely complied with the California Private Postsecondary Education Act of 1977 as a “State Authorized” university.
-Although criticized as a “diploma mill,” over a 20-year period it granted degrees to fewer than 90 people.
+Over a 20-year period it granted degrees to fewer than 90 people.
 In 1997, responding to a change in the law, Lafayette Morehouse declined to pursue recertification of the university under the new rules, and More University was dissolved.
 No further degrees were granted and the group resumed doing business as Lafayette Morehouse, with much of the same curriculum.

-Since Victor Baranco died in 2002, Cynthia Baranco, his widow and constant companion of 27 years, has led the group in continuing its social research, adding new courses to the curriculum and a feminine voice to the group's teaching.
+Victor Baranco died in 2002.
+Cynthia Baranco, his widow of 27 years, has continued to lead the group.
 On July 14, 2018, the community celebrated its 50th anniversary.

 Over the years a substantial number of communal living experiments using Morehouse principles have been conducted.
 (Note: Sources have estimated between 30 and 100 such communities existed at the peak in the 1970s.)
 Most of these have been in northern California, but related communities have also been located in New York, Pennsylvania, Georgia, Hawaii, and other states.
-At this time the primary community is in Lafayette, California on Purson Lane.
+Currently, the primary community is in Lafayette, California on Purson Lane.
 There is also a Morehouse in Oakland.